Mike Toglia Player Props: Rockies vs. Brewers

 Mike Toglia At The Plate

-- Toglia is hitting .188 with two doubles, two home runs and five walks.
+- Toglia is batting .181 with two doubles, two home runs and five walks.

-- This year, Toglia has tallied at least one hit in 13 of 24 games (54.2%), and had multiple hits twice.
+- This year, Toglia has totaled at least one hit in 13 of 25 games (52.0%), and had multiple hits twice.

-- He has homered in two of 24 games played this season, and in 2.3% of his plate appearances.
+- He has hit a home run in two of 25 games played this season, and in 2.2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.